zhonghan721/tp/docs/DeveloperGuide.md

    with the parsed `STATUS` and `SORT`
 5. `LogicManager` calls `DeliveryListCommand#execute()`, first checking if the user is logged in by calling `Model#getUserLoginStatus()`
-6. If status is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus()` to filter the delivery list by the specified status.
+6. If status is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus(Predicate)` to filter the delivery list by the specified status.
+7. If delivery date is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus(Predicate)` to filter the delivery list by the specified date.
+8. If customer id is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus(Predicate)` to filter the delivery list by the specified customer id.
-7. If the sort is `asc`, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList()` to sort the delivery list by delivery date in ascending order.
+9. If the sort is `asc`, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList(Comparator)` to sort the delivery list by delivery date in ascending order.
-8. Else, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList()` to sort the delivery list by delivery date in descending order.
+10. Else, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList()` to sort the delivery list by delivery date in descending order.
-9. It creates a new "CommandResult" with the result of the execution.
+11. It creates a new "CommandResult" with the result of the execution.

 The default delivery sort is `asc`.